- Phone: (610)-776-7301

 Continuing to pursue excellence in education, the board and administration decided to enter into the accreditation process.
 This was a huge undertaking but proved to be a significant step in the school’s path toward growth and improvement.
 After a lengthy self-study process, the elementary division of the school was visited by a joint team from The Middle States Association of Colleges and Schools and The Association of Christian Schools International (ACSI).
 LCA received full accreditation in 1983 and was the first elementary school, public or Christian, to receive this recognition in the Middle States region.
 This was a major accomplishment for a small school.
 At the time of the visit there were 111 students in the elementary division and 90 in the secondary.

-After receiving accreditation the school continued to grow and add programs.
+After receiving accreditation the school continued to grow and, add programs.
 A preschool division was added and most classes became single grades rather than combination classes.
-Eventually many grade levels have doubles to ensure our low student:teacher ratio.
+Eventually many grade levels have multiple classrooms to ensure our low student:teacher ratio.

-Since our first accreditation cycle, LCA has been reaccredited every seven years.
+Since our first accreditation cycle, LCA's academic program has been re-accredited every seven years.
 Currently accredited until 2020, the administration and staff continue to improve LCA academic program.
-Having a qualified staff that loves God, loves teaching, and loves students enables LCA to fulfill its mission of “providing a quality education that is Christ-centered.”
-A counselor was hired.
+Having a qualified staff that loves God, loves teaching, and loves students enables LCA to fulfill its mission of “To provide a quality education that is Christ-centered.”
+In 2018 a counselor was hired.
 A Learning Support Room and enrichment program were added.
 LCA has kept up with and surpassed many schools in the area with its technological growth.

-Lehigh Christian Academy has successfully implemented a high school in the fall of 2018 with 9th and 10th grades.
-In the fall of 2019 we will implement an eleventh grade, and then finally, in the 2020-2021 school year, we will incorporate a twelfth grade.
+In the school year 2018-2019 Lehigh Christian Academy has successfully implemented a high school with 9th through 11th grades.
+In the fall of 2020 we will implement a 12th grade.

 Lehigh Christian Academy is the oldest Christian school in the Lehigh Valley.
 Although enrollment is a challenge in the changing economic climate, LCA has continued to improve all aspects of its academic programs and seeks to succeed in its mission and enable our students to become an influence for Christ in our community.
 It is the prayer of LCA’s board and staff that the school will continue to function effectively as a Christian testimony in the community as long as the Lord allows.